|May, 24, 1990||6'1"||Shell-Pennzoil, AAA, AutoTrader (NSCS)

 In his first full Sprint Cup Series season in 2009, Logano recorded his first career series victory when he took the checkered flag at Loudon.
 He went on to secure three top-five and seven top-10 finishes.
 With his early success on the track, Logano earned the distinctions of being both the youngest Sprint Cup Series winner and pole winner at 19-years-old and the youngest Cup Series Rookie of the Year in the 55-year history of the award.
 Over his first four seasons in the Sprint Cup Series prior to joining Team Penske, Logano earned two victories with his second coming in a duel with childhood idol Martin at Pocono Raceway.

-Throughout the years, Logano continued to be a dominant force in the Nationwide Series as well, including a record setting 2012 season that saw the Middletown, Conn. native lead all Nationwide Series drivers with nine wins, six poles and 1,065 laps led while competing in just 22 of 33 races.
-Since joining the Nationwide Series in 2008, Logano has earned 21 wins, 26 poles (which ranks fifth on the all-time list), 69 top-five and 107 top-10 finishes in just 135 career starts.
+Throughout the years, Logano has continued to be a dominant force in the Xfinity Series as well, including a record-setting 2012 season that saw the Middletown, Conn. native lead all Xfinity Series drivers with nine wins, six poles and 1,065 laps led while competing in just 22 of 33 races.
+Since joining the Xfinity Series in 2008, Logano has earned 21 wins, 26 poles (which ranks fifth on the all-time list), 69 top-five and 107 top-10 finishes in just 135 career starts.

 2013 - Competes in his first full-season with Team Penske and qualifies for first ever NASCAR Chase, where he finishes a career-best eighth in points.
 Earns his third-career NASCAR Sprint Cup Series victory by taking the checkered flag from the pole at Michigan International Speedway in August.
 Sets career high marks in top-five finishes (11), top-10 results (19), laps led (323), races led (15) and average finish (14.1).
 Also wins two pole positions (Michigan, Chicagoland).
 Wins three races in the NASCAR Nationwide Series (NNS) en route to helping the No. 22 team win the NNS owner’s championship.